BirJo/BirJo/README.md

 I am also interested in mathematics, AI, automotive engineering.

 - 🌱 I’m currently learning
-to manage monex better - for this I am playing with different APIs and financial maths.
+to manage money better - for this I am playing with different APIs and financial maths.

 - 💞️ I’m looking to collaborate on SI application in automotive security.